 Scarves.
 Four scarves reflecting the colors and impressions of the seasons.
+Each scarf was woven during the season it represents, and each was inspired by the view through the window from my loom.
 Left to right: Winter Tranquility, Spring Lupines, Summer Garden, Autumn Leaves.
-Woven in bamboo and silk.
+Woven in handpainted bamboo and silk.